‘Can You Shoot Bismuth Through A Full Choke?’ And Other Questions You Want Answered About Non-Toxic Shot

 Consider The Situation

-Also, the range at which you pattern loads will depend on your intended application.
+Also, the range at which you pattern non-toxic loads will depend on your intended application.
 If most of your shot opportunities occur at 40 to 45 yards, pattern your gun at that distance.
 But if most will be closer—say 25 yards or less—pattern your gun mostly at that range.
 However, still shoot a few farther patterns to see what your gun does at longer range, as you never know if you’ll have to reach out and shoot a bird that sailed after the initial hit.

 Of course, the distance at which you’ll likely shoot most birds still factors into your choke choice.

-“For duck hunting in timber, I wanted more of an open choke,” Turner says.
+“For duck hunting in timber, I want more of an open choke,” Vickers says.
 “I was hitting them just fine with the full choke or extended-range choke, but since they were such close shots, it was really destroying the birds.
 Up close, you might want more of an open pattern.
 My philosophy is that consistency equals efficiency.
 If you know what a choke and load are going to do, you can do your part as a shooter to adjust.”

 “Some of the newer factory chokes are fantastic,” he says.
 “And there are a lot of good aftermarket choke companies out there.
 I like to investigate which one works best for my gun and style of shells I’m going to be using.”

-“I’ve found that if I over-choke bismuth, it seems to blow the patterns,” Turner says.
+“I’ve found that if I over-choke bismuth, it seems to blow the patterns,” Vickers says.
 “On the patterning boards, I’ll actually see broken pellets, and it doesn’t matter what brand of shell.
 I just stick with a modified when shooting bismuth.”